 Mechanism and Regulation of Eukaryotic Protein Synthesis

 We study the mechanism and regulation of protein synthesis, focusing on GTPases, protein kinases, translation factors and mRNA features that control this fundamental cellular process.
 We use molecular-genetic and biochemical studies in yeast and human cells to dissect the structure-function properties of translation factors, elucidate mechanisms that control protein synthesis, and characterize how mutations in the protein synthesis apparatus cause human disease.
 Of special interest are the translation initiation factors eIF2, a GTPase that binds methionyl-tRNA to the ribosome, and eIF5B, a second GTPase that catalyzes ribosomal subunit joining in the final step of translation initiation.
 We also investigate stress-responsive protein kinases that phosphorylate eIF2alpha, viral regulators of these kinases, and how cellular phosphatases are targeted to dephosphorylate eIF2alpha.
 We are characterizing eIF2gamma mutations that are associated with MEHMO syndrome, a novel X-linked intellectual disability syndrome, and we are investigating the function of the translation factor eIF5A with a focus on its ability to stimulate the peptidyl transferase activity of the ribosome and facilitate the reactivity of poor substrates such as proline.
-We are also examining the role of the hypusine modification on eIF5A and the role of this factor in polyamine-regulated gene-specific translational control mechanisms, and we are characterizing metabolite control of translation via upstream Conserved Coding regions in select mRNAs.
+We are also examining the role of the hypusine modification on eIF5A and the role of this factor in polyamine-regulated gene-specific translational control mechanisms, and we are characterizing metabolite control of translation via non-canonical upstream open reading frames (uORFs) in select mRNAs.